Knowledge (partwork): Publication

 Knowledge sold 400,000 copies and was edited by John Paget Chancellor (1927–2014), son of Sir Christopher Chancellor, father of actress Anna Chancellor and financial historian Edward Chancellor, and brother of journalist Alexander Chancellor.
 The advisory editorial board of Knowledge was Christopher N. L. Brooke M.A., Violet Bonham Carter D.B.E, Norman Fisher M.A., Walter Hamilton M.A., John Sparrow M.A., L. Dudley Stamp C.B.E.
 D.Sc., and George Thomson F.R.S.
 D.Sc.
 In later editions John Chancellor became editor-in-chief with William Armstrong B.A. as editor and Christopher Falkus B.A. (son of Hugh Falkus) as assistant editor.
-The magazine ceased publication in 1966.

 It was also printed and published as a set of 18 hardcover books, Knowledge: the new colour encyclopaedia (Volumes I–XVIII), that came with an index of all 18 volumes in a separate booklet.

+The British magazine Knowledge ceased publication in 1966.
+Elsewhere in the world, adaptations of Conoscere were only just beginning, with the Brazilian edition Conhecer launching in the 1966, the same year that the British version saw its last issue.
+The Afrikaans edition Kennis commenced publication in Cape Town and Pretoria in 1974.
+Hachette in France has continued releasing various editions of Tout l'Univers since 1961.

+International distribution

+Conoscere had versions translated into several languages, including as Knowledge in English for distribution in the United Kingdom: